 Credits: YouTube Account xLetalis

 With Wisdom & Strength

 In many ways, Stratholme was Arthas’s most defining moment.
 Almost as soon as he set foot in Stratholme, he realized the city had received plagued grain from Andorhal.
-Though the citizens had yet to succumb, it was only a matter of time until the Scourge claimed the city.
+Though the citizens had yet to succumb, it was only a matter of time before the Scourge claimed the city.
 Arthas decided to purge Stratholme before its people fell to the undead plague.
 Uther found the thought appalling, and he made it clear this was an order he would not follow.
-Arthas deemed his mentor a traitor, and declared the Knights of the Silver Hand disbanded.
+Arthas deemed his mentor a traitor and declared the Knights of the Silver Hand disbanded.
 Uther, with Jaina in tow, turned away from the falling prince.
-He was left to see this purge through alone, with only a handful of men to follow him into battle.
+He was left to see this purge alone, with only a handful of men to follow him into battle.